Tompil3r/laruen/README.md

 Once your model's structure is complete, configure its learning parameters with the `.compile()` method.
-The `compile` method requires an `Optimizer` to update the weights, a `Loss` class (function) to evaluate the performance of the neural network and optionaly a list of `Metric`s which will be displayed during the training and evaluation processes.
+The `compile` method requires an `Optimizer` to update the weights, a `Loss` class (function) to evaluate the performance of the neural network and optionally a list of `Metric`s which will be displayed during the training and evaluation processes.
 In this example, a problem of binary classification will be used to determine the `Loss` function and the `Metric`s:
 ```cpp
 model.compile(